-Here, how to help your body adjust to changes brought about by menopause so that you can keep weight off and maybe lose a few pounds too.
+Here's how to help your body adjust to changes brought about by menopause so that you can keep weight off—and maybe lose a few pounds too.

-Most women will gain about five pounds during the menopausal transition, Pinkerton says.
-While it might not seem like a lot, these five pounds may be compounded by a future weight gain or previous weight gain you've been trying to lose.
+Most females will gain about five pounds during the menopausal transition, says Pinkerton.
+While it might not seem like a lot, these five pounds may be compounded by future weight gain or previous weight gain you've been trying to lose.